Lauren-Leyendecker/I-Know-and-Old-Lady/README.md

 # I-Know-and-Old-Lady-NEW
-A program that prints out the lyrics to the nursery rhyme "I Know an Old Lady"
+The goal of the program was to print the lyrics to the nursery rhyme "I Know an Old Lady" using static methods to reduce redundant code.
+This was done by looking for repetition in the rhyme that could be printed by a method and called multiple times.